TuanYi/BLACK_MELODY/README.md

 Here are seven BHs collected so far: .
 Athough some of them still has controversy in the community of astronomy, many are great systems that definitely worth of take a good study at.

+## I would like to join the project

 ## Maintainers
 astroyi@stu.xmu.edu.cn